 Highly central location (walking distance from bus station)

-If you love beautiful views this is the place for you.
-La Flamenka is the best hostel in Seville that I recommend after La Banda.
+If La Banda is all booked out, I recommend La Flamenka as your next best option for a social hostel.
 Besides also having a rooftop area, it also has a lot of facilities that make it a great base in Seville.

 From the rooftop terrace, you can see the cathedral and the old town, while being only minutes away from all the attractions in the city.
 A rustically furnished kitchen and other common areas will give you a sneak peek into traditional Spanish homes.
 Prepare coffee or your meals here and hang out with like-minded travelers.